22 January 2014

 Investments in advertising and efforts to generate word of mouth are futile if prospects are unable to locate your business.

-Today, the priority is generally alerting consumers to your online presence and directing them to your website.
-That’s not just because e-commerce typically caters to a wider set of customers: it’s largely down to the fact that, in a digital world, the internet is the go-to source for information.
+Increasing awareness of your website and making it easily accessible should be prioritised.
+You can reach a larger audience online and, in a digital world, the internet is the go-to source for information.
 Modern consumers want to learn your contact details online, not from printed directories.

 Because Google is so quick and easy to use, many people use the site as an intermediary for all non-interlinking web navigation.